Find out what it takes to list on Amazon and sell on a tight budget in part 6 of our tutorial.

 Create an FBA Shipment

 When it comes to FBA products, it’s not so much the listing that takes time, as it is creating the shipments.
-And unless your operation is streamlined, it will take much longer than 24 hours for your products to reach Amazon’s fulfilment centers and become available for sale.
+And unless your operation is streamlined, it will take much longer than 24 hours for your products to reach Amazon’s fulfillment centers and become available for sale.

 So, when you list your FBA units, you need a tool like SellerEngine Plus.
-It adds and edits listings in a flash, prints FNSKU labels, creates all your shipments at once, and displays split shipments before you seal the box (ATTN: 1 SKU can go to several fulfilment centers!).
+It adds and edits listings in a flash, prints FNSKU labels, creates all your shipments at once, and displays split shipments before you seal the box (ATTN: 1 SKU can go to several fulfillment centers!).

 Here’s a quick SellerEngine Plus guide if you’d like to know more about creating FBA shipments.
-While we’re on topic, please don’t forget Amazon’s fee waiver for sellers who sign up to the FBA New Selection Program.
+While we’re on topic, please don’t forget Amazon’s temporary fee waiver for sellers who sign up to the FBA New Selection Program.

 Launching on Amazon